Kaylaesmith1/budget_busters/README.md

 * About Us

 **F06 Spending Diary**

-This page allow the user to set a working budget
+This page allow the user to set a working budget:

 ![Set budget- spending diary page](/assets/images/f06-set-a-budget1.png)

 and then to record spending against it

 ![Record a spend - spending diary page](/assets/images/f07-enter-a-luxury-cost.png)

 **F07 Insights**